mindis/snowplow.github.com/_posts/2013-07-09-understanding-how-different-parts-of-the-Snowplow-data-pipeline-drive-AWS-costs.md

 We also hope this post is interesting for anyone with an interest in modelling technology costs (and AWS costs in particular).

 Lastly, we hope that this has piqued the interest of any Snowplow user who would value the Total Cost of Ownership model.
-As alluded to above, [you can help us build that model][help], by providing us with the data points we need to validate the above hypothesised relationships, and model them accurately.
+As alluded to above, [you can help us build that model][follow-on-post], by providing us with the data points we need to validate the above hypothesised relationships, and model them accurately.
 We detail how you can help, exactly, in a [follow on post][follow-on-post].

 [tco-google-group]: https://groups.google.com/forum/#!searchin/snowplow-user/cloudfront$20cost/snowplow-user/b_HPkt3nwzo/Ms-J54e8bUYJ
 [scalding-etl]: /blog/2013/04/03/snowplow-0.8.0-released-with-all-new-scalding-based-data-enrichment/